jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 value for representing scalar missing values** that can be used consistently across all data types.

-This new `pd.NA` value (a "singleton) can be used instead of np.nan or None as the scalar missing value (the value you get back when you access a missing value in a Series or DataFrame).
+This new `pd.NA` value (a "singleton") can be used instead of np.nan or None as the scalar missing value (the value you get back when you access a missing value in a Series or DataFrame).